Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Conclusion

-In conclusion, we have found that amorphous Bi$_2$Se$_3$ hosts a two-dimensional metallic surface state with a spin-texture consistent with helical spin-polarization, indicating that the bulk is a three-dimensional amorphous topological insulator.
-This first experimental evidence consistent with topological states in an amorphous solid state system highlights that topological physics is not restricted to crystalline systems.
-Our results represent the first step towards a materials realization of recently proposed non-crystalline topological phases~\cite{Varjas2019QC} that lie outside the known classification schemes for topological crystalline matter \cite{Zhang:2018yqi,Vergniory:2019ik,Tang:2019jx,Watanabe:2018bc,po2017classification}.
-We expect our work to motivate an effort to understand topological amorphous matter, enabling materials discovery that can provide a path towards implementation into modern thin film processes.
+In conclusion, we have found that amorphous Bi$_2$Se$_3$ hosts a dispersing two-dimensional metallic surface state with spin-momentum locking.
+This experimental observation of spin-momentum locked surface states in an amorphous solid state system highlights that searching for new quantum materials with advantageous properties, such spin-momentum locked states, or topological properties should not be restricted to crystalline solids.
+Our work provides a study of an amorphous solid state system with chemical specificity and local bonding environments, a system which can be implemented into devices.
+To the best of our knowledge there have been no previous reports of ARPES/SARPES on an amorphous solid.
+Our results represent the first step towards realizing, in real materials, recently proposed non-crystalline topological phases~\cite{PhysRevLett.123.196401,Marsal30260} that lie outside the known classification schemes for topological crystalline matter \cite{Zhang:2018yqi,Vergniory:2019ik,Tang:2019jx,Watanabe:2018bc,po2017classification} and that may be more robust than their crystalline counterparts~\cite{spring2021amorphous}.
+We expect our work to motivate an effort to understand topological amorphous matter, enabling materials discovery that can provide a path towards affordable and better implementation into modern thin film processes.